antgonzales/antgonzales.github.io/_posts/2024-02-23-how-to-solve-match-media-is-not-a-function.md

 ---
 layout: post
-title: "How to solve `window.matchMedia is not a function`"
+title: "How to solve window.matchMedia is not a function in Jest"
 description: "Learn how to emulate matchMedia in Jest for responsive design testing, avoiding mocks for a behavior-focused approach.
 Overcome window.matchMedia is not a function error."